nLab

 The corresponding formal group law is Euler’s formal group law

-If Δ=0 then f(x,y)G m,G a (additive or multiplicative formal group law corresponding to integral cohomology and K-theory, respectively).
+If Δ=0\Delta = 0 then f(x,y)G m,G af(x,y) \simeq G_m, G_a (additive or multiplicative formal group law corresponding to ordinary cohomology and topological K-theory KU, respectively).

 weakly periodic cohomology theories and formal groups

-A multiplicative cohomology theory A is weakly periodic if the natural map
+A multiplicative cohomology theory AA is weakly periodic if the natural map

 Compare with the notion of a periodic cohomology theory.